hawc/draw/README.md

 # generate static project
 $ npm run generate

+#eventually you need to add some environment variables for using legacy SSL settings in node before running the dev server:
+$ export NODE_OPTIONS=--openssl-legacy-provider
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).